Sourdough Bread Bowl Recipe

 Safety Tips

-Any time we are playing with high heat and water or steam, we need to be very careful.
+Any time we are cooking with high heat and water or steam, we need to be very careful.
 Here are some ways to reduce the likelihood of injury or damage to your oven and bakeware.

 - Always, always wear good quality high heat oven mitts.
 I personally prefer the ones with the silicone grip on the outside when I'm working with liquids because they are waterproof, while my fabric ones are not.